jacobbubu/generator-gulp-coffee/README.md

 $ npm install -g generator-gulp-coffee
 ```

-And then, create a directory to put you framer project in:
+And then, create a directory to put you gulp project in:

 ```bash
 $ mkdir your-coffee-proj && cd $_